QuantEcon/lecture-source-py/source/rst/mccall_model.rst

 * the second term inside the max operation is the **continuation value**, which is the lifetime payoff from rejecting the current offer and then behaving optimally in all subsequent periods

-If we optimize and pick the best of these two options, we obtain maximal lifetime value from today, given current offer :math:`w`
+If we optimize and pick the best of these two options, we obtain maximal lifetime value from today, given current offer :math:`w`.

-But this is precisely :math:`v^*(w)`, which is the l.h.s. of :eq:`odu_pv`
+But this is precisely :math:`v^*(w)`, which is the l.h.s. of :eq:`odu_pv`.